Addiction Treatment in Mississippi

 - 13 hospital inpatient programs.

-In Mississippi, American Addiction Centers operates medical detox, residential treatment, partial hospitalization, intensive outpatient, standard outpatient, and sober living services.
+In Mississippi, American Addiction Centers (AAC) operates medical detox, residential treatment, partial hospitalization, intensive outpatient, standard outpatient, and sober living services.
 Our facility is about an hour and a half from Memphis International Airport.Get directions to our facility or call us at 888-966-8152 for more information on our programs.
+If you cant talk with us now, provide you phone number in the box below and we’ll call you back.

 Can Rehabs in Mississippi Treat My Addiction?